vuecine21/sitemap-generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://travis-ci.org/sneeakco/sitemap-generator.svg?branch=master)](https://travis-ci.org/sneeakco/sitemap-generator)

 **Generate sitemaps using Chrome browser.
-Especially intended for generating sitemaps for dynamic single page (spa) applications.**
+Especially intended for generating sitemaps for dynamic single-page applications (SPAs).**

 This extension lets you generate a sitemap for any public website right in the browser.
 While generating the sitemap, the extension renders the website pages and waits for javascript to load, making it great for crawling dynamic single-page applications.